Iam-AbdulSamad/EvaluX_Prototype/README.md

 ## 👨‍🎓 B2C – Independent Project Review

-In the B2C flow, individual users can upload any project to get a **complete feedback report**, including AI assistance level, execution, code quality, and improvement suggestions. **No certificate is issued.**
+In the B2C flow, individual users can upload any project to get a **complete feedback report**, including AI assistance level, execution, code quality and improvement suggestions. **No certificate is issued.**

 ### 🔁 Evaluation Stages (with Explanation)